pagedMov/ash/README.md

 ```

 ## 🚧 Feature Roadmap
 This project aims to improve the general experience of using the shell, in the contexts of both scripting and general interactive use.
-As such, many of the features I hope to implement are going to be quality of life features, or improvements that break the limitations commonly associated with shell scripting.
+As such, many of the features I hope to implement are going to be quality of life features, or improvements that break limitations commonly associated with shell scripting.
 - **Macros:**
 	- Something similar to Rust's macro system, which would allow for dynamic expansion of syntax at script run-time.
 Functionally, this would exist as something in-between aliases and functions, and would allow for interesting functionality.
 - **Builtins for Common Tasks:**